ahsefati/DIMQ/README.md

-Eclipse dimq
+DimQ
 =================

+DimQ is an open source fork of mosquitto broker for use in IoT applications and also every other messaging apps.
-dimq is an open source implementation of a server for version 5.0, 3.1.1, and 3.1 of the MQTT protocol.
-It also includes a C and C++ client library, and the `dimq_pub` and `dimq_sub` utilities for publishing and subscribing.
+DimQ stands for Distributed Intelligent MQTT.
+It is built above MQTT protocol which use Pub/Sub method for its communicatins.
+Current implementation supports version 5.0, 3.1.1 and 3.1 of the MQTT protocol.
+It also includes a C, C++, python and reacti native client open-source codes to be used in your applications.
+Also, there is a C library for use as command line which called `dimq_pub` and `dimq_sub` for publishing and subscribing.

 ## Links